EMDR therapy session in Scottsdale AZ helping adults process trauma and PTSD

 negative thought patterns and emotional overwhelm in Scottsdale AZ representing challenges addressed in cognitive behavioral therapy at Pathways Counseling Services

-Cognitive Behavioral Therapy emerged in the 1960s through the work of Albert Ellis and Aaron T. Beck.
-Their research helped establish the idea that our thoughts influence how we feel and behave, which became the foundation of modern CBT.
+Cognitive Behavioral Therapy was shaped by the work of Albert Ellis and Aaron T. Beck in the 1950s and 1960s.
+Their research helped establish the idea that thoughts, emotions, and behaviors are closely connected.

 CBT offers numerous benefits for those seeking mental health support in Scottsdale.
 Firstly, it is typically a short-term treatment option that can yield quick results.
 Moreover, many clients report feeling better after just a few sessions.
 Consequently, this makes CBT an attractive option for individuals who may be hesitant about long-term therapy commitments.